petarchou/js-game-workshop/README.md

 # js-game-workshop
-A web game made with vanilla JavaScript - kill or avoid the bugs
+A web game made with vanilla JavaScript - The Last Defender

 https://js-game-workshop.vercel.app/